ISISComputingGroup/ibex_developers_manual/doc/webdashboard/Web-Dashboard.md

 ### Web dashboard showing outdated or incorrect information

-If you cannot subscribe directly to a PV by using the [PVWS homepage](https://ndaextweb4/pvws/) ie it gets no update with a value in it, this is likely due to a central gateway issue or an issue with the NDX.
+If you cannot subscribe directly to a PV by using the [PVWS homepage](https://ndaextweb4/pvws/) ie it gets no update with a value in it, this is likely due to a gateway issue on NDAEXTWEB4, a central gateway issue (on {ref}`controlsvcs`) or an issue with the NDX.

+First VNC into the instrument and find out whether this is happening on the NDX.
+If it is, your problems are not gateway related.

+If not, then try and `caget` it from your development machine.
+If this works, it could be a gateway issue.
+To narrow it down further we can `caget` with `EPICS_CA_ADDR_LIST` set to:
+- NDAEXTWEB4's restricted gateway, to prove whether issue is EPICS level or PVWS level
+- Central gateway, to prove whether issue is at that end
+- An individual instrument directly, bypassing all gateways other than external gateway on each instrument